AvalZ/regrets/README.md

 PRs for missing features and overcoming limitations are always welcome!

-But also, feel free to open issues regarding usability or performance of the tool.
+But also, any [feedback](https://github.com/AvalZ/regrets/discussions/new?category=feedback) regarding usability or performance of `regrets` would be great!

+Also, if you're using (and possibly enjoying) `regrets` in your projects, [let me know your use case](https://github.com/AvalZ/regrets/discussions/new?category=show-and-tell)!